0xseljarida/Inception/NOTES.md

 libmariadb       the C library other programs link against PHP's driver     what WordPress actually uses
 ```

+**MariaDB uses a MySQL-compatible client/server protocol**, which is one reason MySQL clients and MariaDB clients are often interchangeable.

 **The client never parses SQL.** It opens the connection, authenticates, wraps the query text in a packet, and reads back whatever the server returns.